-- (1) the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - (2) for each aquifer within the district the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - (3) the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- (1) the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - (2) for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - (3) the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.

-The purpose of this model run is to provide information to the South Plains Underground Water Conservation District for its groundwater management plan.
-The groundwater management plan for the South Plains Underground Water Conservation District is due for approval by the executive administrator of the Texas Water Development Board before November 7, 2008.
+The purpose of this model run is to provide information to the Sandy Land Underground Water Conservation District for its groundwater management plan.
+The groundwater management plan for the Sandy Land Underground Water Conservation District is due for approval by the executive administrator of the Texas Water Development Board before February 25, 2009.

 This report discusses the methods, assumptions, and results from model runs using the groundwater availability model for the southern part of the Ogallala Aquifer.
-Table 1 summarizes the groundwater availability model data required by statute for the South Plains Underground Water Conservation Districts groundwater management plan.
+Table 1 summarizes the groundwater availability model data required by statute for Sandy Land Underground Water Conservation District's groundwater management plan.

-The Edwards-Trinity (High Plains) Aquifer also underlies the South Plains Underground Water Conservation District.
-A groundwater availability model has not yet been completed for this minor aquifer.
+The Edwards-Trinity (High Plains) Aquifer also underlies the Sandy Land Underground Water Conservation District; however, a groundwater availability model for this minor aquifer has not been completed at this time.
 If the district would like information for the Edwards-Trinity (High Plains) Aquifer, they may request it from the Groundwater Technical Assistance Section of the Texas Water Development Board.